Old Pool Removal in Onondaga and Oswego Counties | Ground Force Property Services

 • The pool shell is broken up mechanically using excavating equipment

-• Shell material is either hauled away or crushed for use as part of the backfill base
+• Shell material is hauled away or crushed for use as part of the backfill base

 • The surface is graded and seeded, or prepared for a new hardscape installation